Cravath’s London Office Moves to 100 Cheapside

 Ms. Goswami joined Cravath in 2012.
 She served as a law clerk to Hon.
 Timothy B. Dyk of the U.S. Court of Appeals for the Federal Circuit in 2013.
 She rejoined Cravath in 2014 and was elected a partner in 2019.
 Ms. Goswami is a partner liaison to the South Asian Affinity Group.

-IAM Patent 1000 has recognized Ms. Goswami’s work in the patent litigation area, pointing to her “exceptional command of the law, technical dexterity, intellect and positivity.”
+Ms. Goswami regularly leads patent infringement litigation across various industries—including life sciences, technology and financial services—and has deep experience in intellectual property strategy and management.
+In recognition of this work, IAM Patent 1000 points to her “exceptional command of the law, technical dexterity, intellect and positivity.”
 The publication has also noted that she is “extremely strategic and detail‑oriented and knows how to position cases to maximise chances of success.”

 Ms. Goswami’s notable representations include: